iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 * **Direction**: For this example, set the Direction to **2D Counter Clockwise**.
 This sets what direction the motor considers to be the positive direction.
   When given a positive voltage, the motor will spin this way.
 The use of 2D or 3D should match the "FC 2D/3D Mode" parameter, which defaults to 2D.

-The figure below shows what your General tab should look like after setting the parameters.
-Some of your default settings may be slightly different on a
+The figure below shows what your General tab should look like after setting the parameters.**Note that you may have more or less parameters than are shown here if you are on a different firmware style or a more updated version.
+Some of your default settings may also be slightly different.
+That is fine, these images are only meant as a guide for the important parameters.**
-2306, but that is fine:

 .. figure:: ../_static/tutorial_images/control_center_tutorial/control_center_general.JPG
     :align: center